-- Journalists who have reported from active zones are required to stay away from office or interacting with news sources, family members and others for a period of 14 days.
-Alert relevant offices immediately you feel unwell. - 2.
-The Ministry of Health has advised on use of masks, -.
+- Journalists who have reported from active outbreak zones are required to stay away the office or interacting with news sources, members and others for a period of days.
+Alert relevant offices immediately you feel unwell. - The Ministry of Health has advised on the use of masks.
+Please adhere to the guideliness to minimise exposure levels.